BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 It is also possible to subscribe to changes in data associated with supported modules.

-To do so, during you `GET` request for data, simply add in `setSubscribe(Boolean)`.
+To do so, during your `GET` request for data, simply add in `setSubscribe(Boolean)`.
 To unsubscribe, send the request again with the boolean set to `False`.
 A code sample for setting the subscribe is in the `GET` example above.

 The response to a subscription will come in a form of a notification.
 You will need this overridden method to receive the notifications: